How the SAT to ACT Conversion Works

 How to Decide Which Score to Send

-- Convert both scores using the concordance table above.
+- Convert both scores using the calculator above.
 For example, if you scored a 1380 SAT and a 29 ACT, convert both to the same scale.

 - Compare the equivalents: A 1380 SAT converts to approximately a 30 ACT.
 Since you scored a 29 on the actual ACT, your SAT score is relatively stronger.

 - Submit the stronger score.
-In this example, you would submit the 1380 SAT because it is equivalent to a higher ACT score than what you actually achieved.
+In this example, submit the 1380 SAT because it is equivalent to a higher ACT score than what you actually achieved.

 When to Consider Taking the Other Test

-- Your scores do not match the concordance: If your SAT converts to a 33 ACT but you only scored a 29 on the actual ACT (or vice versa), the test formats may suit you differently.
+- Your scores are mismatched by 2+ ACT points.
+If your SAT converts to a 33 but you only scored a 30 on the ACT, you're clearly an SAT-favored test-taker.

 Merit Scholarship Considerations

-- If a scholarship only lists one test's requirement, use the concordance table to check if your score on the other test qualifies.
+- If a scholarship only lists one test's cutoff, use this converter to check if your score on the other test meets the equivalent threshold.

 Frequently Asked Questions